geehalel/msfsmissions/README.md

 - End of mission: nothing happens in the current version.
 - No menu, vfr, atc during the mission, but you can change view
 - Try to put multiple missions in a package
+- Add scenery objects: use Model GUID, need to decompile BGL files, don't find them in the Scenery Editor
+- Add Sim objects: animation may have changed